 About the CarMax Appraisal Process

 CarMax representatives said that the vehicle’s history and your long-term upkeep of the car are much more important than cosmetic factors like cleanliness.
 Detailing your car will not increase your offer, but you should clean out the vehicle before the appraisal in case you decide to sell it the same day.
-Your written offer is valid for seven days at any CarMax location after the appraisal; CarMax generally does not negotiate once an offer is given.
+Your written offer is valid for seven days at any CarMax location after the appraisal, and CarMax generally does not negotiate once an offer is given.

 Types of Vehicles Accepted at CarMax